wasp-lang/wasp/web/docs/advanced/deployment/overview.md

 import { DeploymentOptionsGrid } from './DeploymentOptionsGrid.tsx';

 Wasp apps are full-stack apps that consist of:
-- a Node.js server
+- A Node.js server.
-- a static client
+- A static client.
-- and a PostgreSQL database.
+- A PostgreSQL database.

-These parts of a Wasp app can be deployed **anywhere** where you can deploy Node.js apps or static apps.
-For example, you can deploy your client on [Netlify](https://www.netlify.com/), the server on [Fly.io](https://fly.io/) and the database on [Neon](https://neon.tech/).
+You can deploy each part **anywhere** where you can usually deploy Node.js apps or static apps.
+For example, you can deploy your client on [Netlify](https://www.netlify.com/), the server on [Fly.io](https://fly.io/), and the database on [Neon](https://neon.tech/).

-To make things more convinent, we offer you one command deployment via the **Wasp CLI**, read more below.
+To make deploying as smooth as possible, Wasp also offers a single-command deployment through the **Wasp CLI**.
+Read more about deploying through the CLI [here](/docs/advanced/deployment/cli).

 <DeploymentOptionsGrid />